Park Elements

 The Walls

-The Carolina red dirt-like walls etched with powerful quotes are a prominent feature of The Park.
+The Carolina red clay-like walls are etched with powerful quotes and serve as a prominent feature of The Park.
 The walls are intentionally red, textured and distressed to match the soil beneath the Park’s surface.

 The Voices of Freedom

-Visitors to The Park will be inspired by our Voices of Freedom in the form of quotes from African Americans in North Carolina history etched into The Park’s walls.
-Each quote is the beginning of a conversation, a snapshot of a life that we hope our visitors will be inspired to further research.
+We hope our visitors will be inspired by our Voices of Freedom etched into The Park’s walls.
+Each quote is from an African American in North Carolina history who tenaciously hoped and journeyed toward freedom.
+All are meant to be the beginning of a conversation, a snapshot of a life that we hope our visitors will be compelled to further research and get to know.

 The Brush Arbor